Contact the London mission by email or by telephone: +44 (207) 877 7303

 She joined the ICRC in 2002 after completing an MA in human rights in London, having worked in the field of human rights in Cairo.

-Sean Maguire is the spokesman for the International Committee of the Red Cross (ICRC) mission in the United Kingdom.
+Sean Maguire is the Head of Communications and Spokesman for the International Committee of the Red Cross (ICRC) mission in the United Kingdom.
 He is the public face of the ICRC in the UK, broadcasting regularly to explain the ICRC's policies and operations in zones of conflict.
 He also builds relationships with political, military and civil society stakeholders to generate support for the ICRC's humanitarian work in armed conflict and situations of violence.

 Sean spent 20 years as a correspondent, bureau chief and news editor for Reuters.
 He specialized in covering conflict, the economic development of eastern Europe and political risk and spent much of the 1990s covering the break-up of Yugoslavia.
 He also reported the Gulf war of 1991 and the Iraq war of 2003 from inside Iraq.
 In his last role at Reuters, as global editor for international affairs, he set strategy for coverage by 2000 reporters across the globe.
 He interviewed personalities as diverse as Hamas leader Khaled Meshaal, US General David Petraeus and Turkish Prime Minister Tayyip Erdogan.
 He has published essays in the London Review of Books and Political Quarterly and book chapters on the laws of war and the ethics of reporters embedding with the military.